 Asthma is a condition that causes cough, wheeze and shortness of breath.
 It is common, with 1 in 7 children in New Zealand taking medication for asthma.
 With treatment, asthma can be well managed and children can run and play as normal.
 Many also grow out of it as they get older.

-swelling of the airways
+swelling of your airways

-tightening of the airway walls
+tightening of your airway walls

 an increase in mucus (phlegm).